Razg93/CarryMe-Smart-self-balancing-robot/README.md

 ![Untitled](https://user-images.githubusercontent.com/50642442/135082275-61aa604b-c46e-4383-885a-40e70179e4a5.jpg)

 CarryME is a new smart self balancing cart that makes a quick grocery trip even quicker.
-With combination between self-balancing robot and computer vision algorithm the robot will be able to do the most important things, carry things securely and efficiently while tracking the user.
+With combination of self-balancing robot and computer vision algorithm the robot will be able to do the most important things, carry stuff securely and efficiently while tracking the user.
-CarryME is an autonomous robot system that includes serval controllers and sensors which detect the environment and help CarryMe to avoid obstacles and navigating autonomously.
+CarryME is an autonomous robot system that includes several controllers and sensors which detect the environment and help CarryMe to avoid obstacles and navigate autonomously.
-The input for the navigating the robot gets input from depth camera who can classify any objects and his distance from the robot.
+The robot gets input from depth camera that can classify any object and it's distance from the robot.
-The goal of this project is to design a two-wheel balancing robot controlled via computer vision algorithm and can sense his environment.
+The goal of this project is to design a two-wheel balancing robot controlled via computer vision algorithm enabling it to sense it's environment.

 # Key Components